GluuFederation/docs-cb-prod/docs/source/install.md

 To setup your Gluu Server to leverage a remote Couchbase Server, following the instructions below.

 !!!
 Note
-    These instructions assume both Gluu and Couchbase are installed on VM's running CentOS 7.x.
+    These instructions assume both Gluu and Couchbase are installed on VMs running CentOS 7.x.

 ### Install and configure Couchbase